Patrick Cowley: Death

 During a world tour with Sylvester in late 1981, Cowley complained of feeling increasingly unwell.
 Upon returning to the United States, he visited a doctor who diagnosed food poisoning.
 Weeks later, with his condition only worsening, doctors again failed to identify what was wrong with him.
 At this early stage in the history of HIV/AIDS virus – at the time still referred to as "gay-related immune deficiency" (GRID) by American doctors – misdiagnosis was common and so Cowley, who was gay, was discharged from the hospital (in 1982) after doctors could do nothing more for him.
 Cowley died at his home in the Castro District neighborhood in San Francisco on November 12, 1982.
 He was 32 years old, an early victim of AIDS.

 Legacy

 Despite never fully achieving mainstream commercial success, Cowley is nevertheless regarded as a pioneer of early electronic music and the creator of hi-NRG, an uptempo strain of disco.
 Various 1980s artists such as Pet Shop Boys and New Order have cited his influence as a producer.
 Cowley has been described as "a musical pioneer whose achievements rippled throughout queer culture and beyond into the disco mainstream".

 Since the 2010s, Cowley's profile has risen as "listeners and scholars excavate disco's intersection with gay liberation."

 Amid the accompanying emergence of nu-disco in the late 2000s and early 2010s, profiles of Cowley in Gawker and other high-profile outlets have contributed to a resurgence of interest in his work.
-2009 saw the release of Catholic, a compilation of post-punk-flavored collaborations with writer/singer Jorge Socarras from 1976 to 1979.
+2009 saw the release of Catholic, an album of post-punk-flavored collaborations with writer/singer Jorge Socarras, recorded from 1976 to 1979.